-Behaviour For Learning at AI Muna Academy
+Behaviour For Learning at Muna British Academy

-Policy statement: At Al Muna Academy it is it is our duty of care to provide a safe and nurturing learning community where students are taught values, including pride, respect, fairness and social inclusion.
+Policy statement: At Muna British Academy, it is it is our duty of care to provide a safe and nurturing learning community where students are taught values, including pride, respect, fairness, and social inclusion.
 It is essential that we ensure children are always safe, well cared for and properly supervised at all times.
 Our aim is to maintain high standards of behaviour by employing a school-wide positive behaviour approach.
 Proactive and preventive in nature, the behaviour policy reinforces the Aldar values and builds relationships between children and all adults within the school.
-This is achieved by teachers and adults knowing our children, establishing clear expectations of behaviour, recognising positive behaviours and enforcing consistent and meaningful consequences across the school.
+This is achieved by teachers and adults knowing our children, establishing clear expectations of behaviour, recognising positive behaviours, and enforcing consistent and meaningful consequences across the school.

-All members of Al Muna Academy should be respectful of one another, maintain high expectations for behaviour and learning, and promote the 'Bee Rules'- Bee Safe, Bee Kind, Bee Hardworking
+All members of Muna British Academy should be respectful of one another, maintain high expectations for behaviour and learning, and promote the 'Bee Rules'- Bee Safe, Bee Kind, Bee Hardworking.

-What Matters at Al Muna:
+What Matters at Muna British Academy:

-- 1 Safety and Well-Being: Children need to be both physically and emotionally safe - 2 Engaging Learning: Lessons and wider learning should be motivating and enjoyable - 3 Achievement: Every child should make the very best progress he/she is able to, whatever their needs, ethnicity, first language or gender - 4 Teamwork: It is only by working together with staff, families, children and other agencies and our local community that we can be the best we can be - 5- Finally, we are all guests of the UAE and as such treat the culture, heritage and traditions of our host country with respect and understanding.
+1 - Safety and Well-Being: Children need to be both physically and emotionally safe

+2 - Engaging Learning: Lessons and wider learning should be motivating and enjoyable, with challenge available for all children

+3 - Achievement: Every child should make the very best progress he/she is able to, whatever their needs, ethnicity, first language or gender

+4 - Teamwork: It is only by working together with staff, families, children and other agencies and our local community that we can be the best we can be

+5- Finally, we are all guests of the UAE and as such treat the culture, heritage, and traditions of our host country with respect and understanding.